isgulkov/rsa-prep/README.md

     std::vector<uint64_t> chunks;
 ```

+> **TODO**: put the bool at the end so theoretically something smaller than 8 bytes can be put after the object?

 - `is_neg` — the number's sign: `true` for negative numbers, `false` otherwise;

 - `chunks` — the number's absolute value: